SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 ## v0.2 Design Direction

-The current v0.1 series defines the minimum metadata structure.
+The v0.2.0 draft expands the specification from a minimal meaning record into a structured Question OS layer.

-The v0.2 design path expands the specification from a minimal meaning record into a structured Question OS layer by introducing:
+It introduces:

 - friction taxonomy
 - recursive circle structure